 How to complete Form W-2.
 Form W-2 is a multi-part form.
 Ensure all copies are legible.
-Do not print Forms W-2 (Copy A) on double-sided paper.

 Send Copy A to the SSA; Copy 1, if required, to your state, city, or local tax department; and Copies B, C, and 2 to your employee.
-Keep a copy of Copy A, and a copy of Form W-3, with your records for at least 4 years.
+Keep Copy D, and a copy of Form W-3, with your records for 4 years.

 Enter the information on Form W-2 using black ink in 12-point Courier font.
 Copy A is read by machine and must be typed clearly with no corrections made to the entries and with no entries exceeding the size of the boxes.
-Entries completed by hand, in script or italic fonts are discouraged.
-Colors other than black cannot be read by the machines.
+Entries completed by hand, in script or italic fonts, or in colors other than black cannot be read by the machines.
 Make all dollar entries on Copy A without the dollar sign and comma but with the decimal point (00000.00).
 Show the cents portion of the money amounts.
 If a box does not apply, leave it blank.